stemoutreach/PathfinderBot/C_Compute/C4_Reference_Software_Dependencies.md

 ## 💻 Programming & Development Tools

-### `jupyter`
-Jupyter provides an interactive coding environment through notebooks.
-It’s useful for developing and testing Python code in a step-by-step manner with immediate visual feedback.

 ### `PyYAML`
 PyYAML is a YAML parser and emitter for Python.
 It's used to read and write configuration files in a human-readable format.